zoe-pith/pith-site/supperclub.md

 ---
 <script src='https://js.tito.io/v1' async></script>
 <script>TitoDevelopmentMode = true</script>
-Pith’s supper club is a weekly convivial dinner in a beautiful Brooklyn townhouse just across the Manhattan Bridge.
+Pith’s supper club is a weekly convivial dinner in a beautiful Brooklyn townhouse across the Navy Yard.
 An eclectic group of ten guests sits around a communal table while Jonah cooks and serves an elegant and improvisational meal focusing on seasonal ingredients.

 Dinners begin promptly at 8:00pm, and our address is given after successfully making a reservation.
 Please expect the meal to last roughly three hours.
 Because of the small and infrequent nature of the supper club, the menu is subject to change, **allergies or preferences can not be accommodated**, and we pre-sell transferable but **non-refundable** tickets which cost $95 per person with an optional $45 beverage pairing.
 These prices are all inclusive and gratuities are politely declined.
 The Pith supper club proudly shares creative input and revenue between all those involved.

 Please click <tito-button event="pith/supper-club"></tito-button> to see available reservations.
 If there are few open seats, add yourself to the [waitlist](http://eepurl.com/bZ8dIf) or check again soon as new dates are added frequently.
 We always welcome [inquiries](mailto:inquiries@pith.space) regarding buyouts, events, or offsite parties.

 ### menu
-swordfish with ramp and tomatillo
+radishes with mayonnaise
-beef tartare with green strawberry
+oyster with rhubarb and apple
-crab with asparagus and purple basil
+crab with asparagus and basil

-spring onion with purslane and caviar
+onion with sunflower and caviar
-fluke crudo with spruce and nasturtium
+fluke with spruce and kohlrabi
-butternut squash with fava, hazelnut, and honey
+asparagus with rye and sorrel

-black morels with juniper and pea tendrils
+morel with juniper and pea
-beef with smoked tea and potato
+duck with smoked tea and blueberry
-sorrel with cherry and puffed rice
+chicories with kumquat and herbs

-huckleberry with cream and chamomile
+chocolate with buckwheat and cardamom
-cacao and green almond
+honey with melon and mint